tildeclub/tilde.club/faq.md

 ## Looking to join?
 We can't wait to meet you!

-We have some capacity and process issues to work out.
-[Follow the discussion here](https://github.com/tildeclub/tilde.club/issues/18) and join [the waitlist here](http://goo.gl/forms/gRMRT1YBU4)!

 [Several alternate sites have sprouted up](http://tilde.club/%7Epfhawkins/othertildes.html) and they have no waiting list.
 Feel free to join one and we can start working on ways to get everyone connected into one happy hyperlinked network of shared interests.
+[Here is a "where we are at now" statement](http://tilde.club/~ford/index.html#journal-2014-12-03) that explains some things.

 ## How did this accidentally awesome thing get started?